baysinger/enphase_scraper/README.md

 # enphase_scraper
 Downloads per-inverter data from your solar array.

+These scripts will start a session with the EnlightenManager website and download per-inverter data for the date range specified.

+Note: If you only have access to MyEnlighten, but not EnlightenManager, this might not work.
+I don't have the ability to test that scenario.
+I hope someone can test that for me!
+(You can reach me by openning an issue.)

 This tool is made up of three scripts:
 * login.py
 * logout.py